Limoncello- Zesty homemade Citrus Liqueur

 Make Lemon Mutha-Pucker for yourself- and turn a frown into a Pucker!

-So easy and absolutely delicious
+So easy and absolutely delicious- Mama Mia!

 Where does Limoncello come from?

-Limoncello is an authentic Italian liqueur made from the lemon zest .
-Popularized in Southern Italy, and along the Amalfi Coast, Limoncello is an authentic Italian liqueur that is traditionally served chilled, and often as an after-dinner digestivo.
+Popularized in Southern Italy, and along the Amalfi Coast, It is an authentic Italian liqueur that is traditionally served chilled, and often as an after-dinner digestivo.
 It is a refreshing drink for every occasion.
-Featured in movies such as Dan Brown’s Inferno, and Frances Mayes’ Under the Tuscan Sun, Limoncello is reaching new generations who love the refreshing lemon flavor.

 What is Limoncello’s Origins?

-The liquor originates from the beginning of the 1900s, in a small boarding house on the island of Azzurra, where the lady Maria Antonia Farace cared for a garden of citrus trees, and began making homemade Limoncello.
-Her nephew opened a bar, and her lemon peels infused by Vodka became the specialty of that bar.
-Massimo Canale was Maria Antonia’s descendant, and he started to make limoncello in small batches.
-He registered the first trademark “Limoncello” in 1988.
+The liqueur originates from the beginning of the 1900s, in a small boarding house on the island of Azzurra.
+Lady Maria Antonia Farace cared for a garden of citrus trees, and began making homemade Limoncello.
+Lady Maria Antonia’s nephew opened a bar, and her lemon peels infused by Vodka became the specialty.

 Some doubt that Maria and Massimo created the first homemade limoncello recipe.
 Sorrento, Amalfi.
 Capri, and other parts of Italy have their own legends and stories regarding the production of the traditional lemon liqueur.
-Many historians suggest that Limoncello dates back to the early cultivation of Lemons.

 Which are the best lemons for making Limoncello at home?